JustAman62/open-f1/README.md

 <!-- omit in toc -->
 # open-f1

-open-f1 is a open source F1 Live Timing client.
+open-f1 is an open source F1 Live Timing client.

 `openf1-console` is a TUI application which uses `OpenF1.Data` to show a Live Timing screen during sessions, and records the data for future session replays.
+F1 live broadcasts are usually delayed by some undeterminable amount (usually 30-60 seconds), so the TUI allows you to delay the data being displayed so that you can match up what you see on your screen to what you see on your TV.

 The `OpenF1.Data` library is provided to facilitate connectivity with the F1 Live Timing data stream, and handle all the processing of the incoming data.
 It also allows for "simulated" streams, where previously recorded data streams can be played back to allow for easy development/testing.